 You may find it convenient to place the minimega directory in

-To build from source you will need a Go compiler version 1.6 or higher, libpcap headers, and libreadline headers.
+To build from source you will need Go (version 1.8 or higher) and libpcap headers.
 On a Debian-type system, you can install compile-time dependencies with:

 Having installed the dependencies, grab the minimega source:

 Next, check out the 2.5 release.
 If you wish to run the development version ("tip") of minimega, skip this command.